evolvingstuff/vdw2/content/posts/cheese-fortified-with-vitamin-d.md

 {
     "title": "Cheese fortified with vitamin D",
     "slug": "cheese-fortified-with-vitamin-d",
     "aliases": [
         "/Cheese+fortified+with+vitamin+D",
         "/1767"
     ],
     "tiki_page_id": 1767,
     "date": "2011-06-27",
     "categories": [
         "Fortification with Vitamin D"
+    ],
+    "tags": [
+        "Fortification with Vitamin D",
+        "bacteria",
+        "dosage",
+        "vitamin d"
     ]
 }

 **Yes, some cheeses have virtually no lactose, and so can be eaten by people who are lactose intollerant**

  **Yes, Vitamin D can be added to cheese without affecting its taste, texture, color, etc.**